 District and Annual Meetings

 The Board consists of 11 directors elected to serve a three-year term.
 (The terms are staggered, so three District Meetings are held every third year to nominate Director Candidates, and four District Meetings are held the other years).
 Board Director Candidates are nominated at their respective District Meetings in spring.
-Watch for the official notice of your District Meeting in The GVEC Review local pages within Texas Co-op Power magazine, by direct mail, and in your local newspaper, and on GVEC social media pages including Facebook, Twitter, and Instagram.
+Watch for the official notice of your District Meeting in The GVEC Review local pages within Texas Co-op Power magazine, by direct mail, in your local newspaper, and on GVEC social media pages including Facebook, Twitter, and Instagram.

 Candidates are officially elected at the Annual Meeting held on the fourth Friday in June each year.
 Watch for the Annual Meeting notice with the time, date, and location in The GVEC Review local pages within Texas Co-op Power magazine, by direct mail, and in your local newspaper.
 A mail-in proxy is also direct mailed for members who cannot attend the meeting.